How to get the most from Customer Thermometer

 Talk about your commitment to service and share the way you will use Customer Thermometer with existing and potential customers.
 Showing historical ratings is a great sales tool.

 10) Get personal

 Get on the phone and book meetings if you see a trend or want to understand the detail behind the headline.
-Have a strategy for turning reds and yellows into greens, and greens into gold stars.
+Most importantly, remember your customer has taken time and effort to give you feedback.
+Act on it and make it count.
 Your customers will love you for it.